francescoo22/masters-thesis/chapters/2-Background.typ

 === Problems Caused by Aliasing

-Although aliasing is essential in object-oriented programming as it allows programmers to implement designs involving sharing, as described in The Geneva Convention @GenevaConvention, aliasing can be a problem in both formal veriﬁcation and practical programming.
+Although aliasing is essential in object-oriented programming as it allows programmers to implement designs involving sharing, as described in The Geneva Convention @GenevaConvention, aliasing can be a problem in both formal verification and practical programming.

 The example in @alias-verification illustrates how aliasing between references can complicate the formal verification process.
 In the given example, a class `A` is declared with a boolean field `x`, followed by the function `f` which accepts two arguments `a1` and `a2` of type `A`.
 The function assigns `true` to `a1.x`, `false` to `a2.x`, and finally returns `a1.x`.
 Despite the function being straightforward, we cannot assert that the function will always return `true`.
 The reason for this uncertainty is the potential aliasing of `a1` and `a2`, as the second assignment might change the value of `a1.x` as well.

 Modern programming languages frequently utilize a high degree of concurrency, which can further complicate the verification process.
 As shown in @alias-verification-concurrent, even a simpler function than its counterpart in @alias-verification does not permit to assert that it will always return `true`.
-In this instance, the function only takes a single argument `a` of type `A`, assigns `true` to `a.x` and eventually retruns it.
+In this instance, the function only takes a single argument `a` of type `A`, assigns `true` to `a.x` and eventually returns it.
 However, within a concurrent context there may exist another thread with access to a variable aliasing `a` that can modify `a.x` to `false` prior to the function's return, thus challenging the verification process.

 @alias-bug presents a contrived example to illustrate how aliasing can lead to mysterious bugs.
 Function `f` takes two lists `xs` and `ys` as arguments.
 If both lists are not empty, the function removes the last element from each.
 One might assume this function will never raise an `IndexOutOfBoundsException`.
 However, if `xs` and `ys` are aliased and have a size of one, this exception will occur.